philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 ## SSR Calls For Strength And Humility

 Data is powerful.
-It is also a story we tell ourselves about why we decided a certain way.
+It can be a powerful way to understand truth and reality.
+It is more often a fairy tale we tell ourselves about why we decided a certain way.

 This is an argument both for getting more fluent at creating and using data, and an argument for humility around the whole idea of data's value.
 Some suggested reading for you:

-"Alchemy" by Rory Sutherland is a fun, worthwhile read here.
-"How to Measure Anything" by Douglas Hubbard is a much less fun, but equally worthwhile counterbalancing read.
+- "Alchemy" by Rory Sutherland is a fun, worthwhile read here.
+- "How to Measure Anything" by Douglas Hubbard is a much less fun, but equally worthwhile counterbalancing read.

 If you're up for it, read these two books back to back.
 You'll find yourself suspended in a sort of "intellectual hammock", pulled in two opposing directions with respect to the value of *data*.
 This is the right place from which to think about this stuff.